pyglet/pyglet/doc/internal/doc.rst

    ./make.py docs --open

+If the build succeeds, a browser window will open.
+You can skip this by omitting `--open`.
-If the build succeeds, the generated static web pages will be in ``doc/_build/html``.
+The generated static web pages will be in ``doc/_build/html``.

 You can also build the documentation by using Sphinx's ``Makefile``: